 Please contact the Examinations and Assessment Team at email@example.com.
 They will send you a transcript request form, and confirm if they are able to access your old student record and carry out the request.
 They will confirm once your transcript has been posted out to you (unless you have requested to collect).

-*Disclaimer -we may not still hold your record if you graduated more than 10 years ago.
+*Disclaimer - we do not still hold your record if you graduated more than 10 years ago.

 If you need a replacement degree certificate please contact the relevant Registry Student Records Advisor